 Robotic-Assisted Gynecologic Surgery

-- Single-Site Hysterectomy - Removal of the uterus to treat benign conditions through one incision.
+- Single-Site Hysterectomy - Removal of the uterus to treat benign conditions through one small incision.

 - Myomectomy - Removal of uterine fibroids while sparing normal uterine tissue.

 - Sacrocolpopexy - Correction of pelvic organ prolapse and/or herniation of the vagina, uterus, and bladder.

 - Endometriosis Resection - Removal/resection of endometrial tissue in the pelvis.

 - Cerclage - Placing a stitch around the cervix to treat cervical incompetence.

 - Single-Site Ovarian Cystectomy - Removal of an ovarian cyst through one small incision.

 Saddleback Memorial has the added distinction of being designated as the only gynecologic Epicenter in Orange County and one of only 23 such Epicenters in the nation.

 - Mitral valve repair - Correction of mitral valve prolapse with the patient’s own tissue or an artificial valve.